Pumpkin Chocolate Chip Bread

 A homogeneous blend of milk or cream, beaten eggs, sugar, nutmeg and usually liquor of some kind.
 Most often used is rum, brandy or whiskey.
 Years ago, liquor free eggnog was served to convalescents and growing children as a tonic.
 Some eggnog’s are made by separating the eggs and stiffly beating the whites before adding them to the milk mixture.
 Commercial eggnog is alcohol free free and is available in cartons from mid-October to the end of December.

 The pumpkin is a member of the gourd family.
 The family also includes all varieties of melon, watermelon, and squash.
 Its orange flesh has a mild, sweet flavor and the seeds, husked and roasted, are delicately nutty.
 Pumpkin seeds are commonly known as pepitas.
 Fresh pumpkins are available during the fall and winter.
 Puréed pumpkin is available canned.
-Pumpkin is a good source of vitamin A.
+Pumpkin is a good source of vitamin A. It is now possible to buy canned pumpkin year round in the grocery store, which years ago that wasn’t the case.

-Pumpkin Chocolate Bread with Eggnog Glaze is the perfect accompaniment to your holiday table.
+Pumpkin Chocolate Bread with Eggnog Glaze

 - 1/2 cup butter, softened